34. Job Search I: The McCall Search Model

 You can see that convergence is occurring: successive iterates are getting closer together.

-Here’s a more serious iteration effort to compute the limit, which continues until a discrepancy between successive iterates is below tol.
+Here’s a more serious iteration effort to compute the limit, which continues until measured deviation between successive iterates is below tol.

 Once we obtain a good approximation to the limit, we will use it to calculate the reservation wage.